-I listened in rapt silence to the first two stanzas, but my the third chorus I was screaming, “You gotta fight!
+I listened in rapt silence to the first two stanzas, but by the third chorus I was screaming, “You gotta fight!
 For your right!
 To paaaaaar-tay!”

-I insisted that Tim play the song again, and then again, and by the third listen I was screaming the entire song, though the chorus remained the highlight.
-The other kids joined in, and soon we were all screaming and laughing.
+I insisted that Tom play the song again, and then again, and by the third listen I was screaming the entire song, though the chorus remained the highlight especially when the younger kids joined in for it, and soon we were all screaming and laughing.
 While I did enjoy screaming just for screaming’s sake, there was some tiny part of me that knew that I was being noisy because I wanted to get the attention of the adults and make my anger known.
+They wanted us to play, well we were playing, now come and tell us we can’t.
 Stepbitch did eventually burst through the door and explode at us to shut up, but for once her wrath didn’t matter.
 Disappointing my father didn’t matter.
 For one brief moment, I wasn’t powerless and I had made my voice heard.

-Decades later I still think of that night at my aunt’s whenever I hear “(You Gotta) Fight for You Right (To Party).
-It was, in fact, the only memory that I could easily recall of those visits to my aunt’s.
-It wasn’t until Adam Yauch died, and I was consumed by this, frankly absurd, feeling of grief over his death, that I realized the gift that Adam’s song gave to me.
-All of these years I could have been plagued with only horrible memories of my aunt’s apartment, but instead the song and that one evening were the only things that I would spring to mind.
-I’ve realized that in some warped way that I’ve felt as though Adam Yauch created that song specifically to save me that night.
+Decades later I still think of the night when I was introduced to the Beastie Boys whenever I hear “(You Gotta) Fight for You Right (To Party) and would snicker.
+It was, in fact, the only memory that I really recalled of those visits to my aunt’s.
+It wasn’t until Adam Yauch died, and I was consumed by this, frankly absurd, feeling of grief over his death, that I realized how much Adam’s song gave to me.
+I thought back to all of those miserable weekends and realized that I could have been plagued with only horrible memories of my aunt’s apartment, but instead the song and that one evening were the only things that I would spring to mind when I thought back.
+I’ve realized that in some warped way that I’ve felt as though Adam Yauch created that song specifically to save me from that.
 He provided the protection that I so desperately wanted before I was able to defend myself.
 Adams’ passing has made me feel like I lost the older brother that I’d always thought would keep me safe, one that lead by example and told me that it was okay to not be happy with the behaviour of adults.